helm/charts/stable/datadog/README.md

 ### Enabling System Probe Collection

+The system-probe agent only runs in dedicated container environment.
 Update your [datadog-values.yaml](values.yaml) file with the system-probe collection configuration:

 ```
 systemProbe:
   (...)
   enabled: true

+(...)

+daemonset:
+  useDedicatedContainers: true
 ```

 then upgrade your Datadog Helm chart: